Orlando Truck Accident Lawyer That Will Fight for Your Rights

 Act Quickly, as Time is of the Essence

-If you do have to file a lawsuit, you must observe certain deadlines.
-According to Florida Statutes §95.11(3)(a), you only have four years from the date of the accident to file a personal injury lawsuit.
+If you do have to file a lawsuit, it’s important to be aware of the state statute of limitations.
+According to Florida law, you only have two years from the date of the accident to file.

 Under Florida Statutes §95.11(4)(d), you have two years to file a wrongful death lawsuit if the Orlando truck accident resulted in the death of a loved one.
 We can help you abide by these deadlines as long as you call us as soon as possible.